 The Turning Leaf Center found a new home at 3765 Leeds Avenue in North Charleston.
 Originally built in 1970 as the Coastal Pre-Release Center, the building is part of a larger complex that served as a minimum-security detention center for men nearing the end of their sentences before it was closed in 2014.
 The State of South Carolina leases the building to Turning Leaf for $1/year.
 In the new space, the program opened a social enterprise: the Turning Leaf Print Shop.
 The organization’s fourth employee, a Print Shop Manager, was hired.
 The program began providing part-time employment to participants with the most barriers to success.

 Turning Leaf hired its first program graduate as a salaried employee in the new role of Peer Specialist.
 The program transitioned into a full-day program.
 All participants were now at the center M-F from 9am-5pm, dividing their time between work in the print shop and cognitive behavioral classes.
 Men were paid for the entire work day.
-The four program pillars are now in place: 150 hours of cognitive behavioral classes, weekly case management sessions, transitional work in the Print Shop, and placement into a job with a livable wage, benefits, and opportunity for advancement.
+The four program pillars are now in place: 150 hours of cognitive behavioral classes, weekly supportive service sessions, transitional work in the Print Shop, and placement into a job with a livable wage, benefits, and opportunity for advancement.

 Job placement expanded to private industry to keep pace with enrollment.
 A sixth employee was hired, a Job Developer.
 Job placement in manufacturing outpaces placement in government agencies.
 The program’s target population is further refined.
 Based on impact data, Turning Leaf chose to focus on men with past histories of violence, drug offenses, weapons and other lifestyle crimes, and exclude men with major substance abuse issues.
 The same year key program indicators reached benchmarks set by the organization.
 The percentage of men completing the program, remaining employed, and staying free from arrest were sufficiently high enough to indicate the program was reaching its goal of helping participants remain crime-free and out of prison.
 Turning Leaf leadership decided that the program should be rigorously evaluated to test its effectiveness at reducing recidivism.
 However, the program’s small sample size of 50 men per year posed a challenge to conducting a high-quality impact evaluation.
 In response, the organization decided it would open two additional locations across South Carolina and evaluate the three sites together.
 As a first step in executing this plan, an evaluator was hired to assess the adequacy of program process implementation in its Charleston operations prior to replicating.